Crotalus viridis: Distribution and habitat

 Prairie rattlesnakes are found in North America over much of the Great Plains, the eastern foothills and some intermontane valleys of the Rocky Mountains, from southwestern Canada through the United States to northern Mexico.
-In Canada, they occur in Alberta and Saskatchewan; in the US in eastern Idaho, most of Montana (where it is one of 10 snake species and the only venomous one), North Dakota, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, Texas, New Mexico, northeastern Arizona, extreme western Iowa, and in Mexico in northern Coahuila and northwestern Chihuahua.
+In Canada, they occur in Alberta and Saskatchewan; in the US in eastern Idaho, most of Montana, North Dakota, South Dakota, Wyoming, Nebraska, Colorado, Kansas, Oklahoma, Texas, New Mexico, northeastern Arizona, extreme western Iowa, and in Mexico in northern Coahuila and northwestern Chihuahua.
 Its vertical range is from 100 m near the Rio Grande to over 2775 m in elevation in Wyoming.

 Wright and Wright (1957) and Klauber (1997) both mention Utah as within the range of this species, including maps showing it confined to the extreme southeastern part of the state.
 The type locality is described as "the Upper Missouri [Valley, USA]".
 An emendation was proposed by H.M.
 Smith and Taylor (1950) to "Gross, Boyd County, Nebraska."

 Habitat characteristics can vary depending on subspecies and range.
 Generally, western rattlesnakes occupy areas with an abundant prey base.
 Many subspecies occupy somewhat rocky areas with outcrops serving as den sites.
 Prairie rattlesnakes have also been known to occupy burrows of other animals.
 They seem to prefer dry areas with moderate vegetation coverage.
 Vegetation cover will vary depending on region and subspecies.

 Behavior

 Prairie rattlesnakes are primarily terrestrial, but occasionally climb in trees or bushes.
 Some even rest in crevices or caves.
 They are typically active diurnally in cooler weather and nocturnally during hot weather C. viridis.
 This species complex is equipped with powerful venom, using about 20-55 percent of venom in one bite, and will defend themselves if threatened or injured.
 As with other rattlesnake species, prairie rattlesnakes will rapidly vibrate their tails, which produces a unique rasping sound to warn intruders.
-Prairie rattlesnakes prefer sinuosity while migrating even in human-dominated environments because it leads to a higher chance of survival and better body condition throughout and after migration.
+Prairie rattlesnakes prefer a straight migration path while migrating even in human-dominated environments because it leads to a higher chance of survival and better body condition throughout and after migration.

 The venom of the Prairie rattlesnake is a complexly structured mixture of different proteins with enzymes such as proteases and peptidases found among them.
 Besides the hemotoxin and its tissue destructive effect, the venom also has neurotoxic properties.